benshimonz/V1/README.md

 For each concrete A:

-* There are at least 10 concrete B's such that (B called A, and A called a dragon that is not B)
+* There are at least 10 concrete B's such that (B freezed A, and A freezed a dragon that is not B)

 Hence, for each concrete A:

 * At least 10 dragons called A and either (i) A called only one dragon - which is not one of those (ii) A called at least 2 dragons

-_**Q85:** Any dragon that called at least 10 dragons, and was called from at least 10 dragons (two versions)_
+_**Q85:** Any dragon that called at least 10 dragons, and was frozen by at least 10 dragons (two versions)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q085-1.png)